ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/test-ballerina-code/mocking.md

     // invoke the function to test
     string|error result = getRandomJoke("Sheldon");

-    // verify that the function returns an error test:assertTrue(result is error);
+    // verify that the function returns the mock value after replacing the name test:assertEquals(result, "Mock When Sheldon wants an egg, he cracks open a chicken.");
 }
 ```